Beedeeboom/d-artiste/README.md

 ### Functionality / features

-* A Home page is displayed in the root path and greeting users to D'Artiste and prompting them to sign up or view art listing on the "Buy Art" tab.
+* A Home page is displayed in the root path, greeting users to D'Artiste and prompting them to sign up or view art listing on the "Buy Art" tab.

 * An About page is accessible to the user in the navigation bar which describes the purpose and mission of the application.